partham16/notion-cloudflare/README.md

     Well, not exactly!
 But, we are **close!**

-    But, first, the hurdle we face : we are now greeted with a `Mismatch between origin and baseUrl (dev).` pop up!
+    But, first, the hurdle we face : we are now greeted with a `Mismatch between origin and baseUrl (dev).` pop-up!

     And it's actually a little but **dense** function in the `app-1ae08b9f66e81e1cf0c9.js` we saw before: